Spray on chrome 101

 Starting with a fully cured glass finish urethane clear coat

-1. Apply a mixture of dish soap and de-ionized water to the entire part to ensure a grease and oil free surface area to chome.
+1. Apply a mixture of dish soap and distilled water to the entire part to ensure a grease and oil free surface area to chome.

-3. Apply sensitizer directly over the wetting agent.The sensitizer is essentially a micro acid etching process that softens the urethane and opens the poor of the urethane on a nano scale allowing the silver in step 5 to deposit.
+3. Apply activator directly over the surface.The activator is essentially a micro acid etching process that softens the urethane and opens the poor of the urethane on a nano scale allowing the silver in step 5 to deposit.

-4. Rinse the part very thoroughly for at least 60 seconds using ONLY de-ionized water ensuring a fully clean and prepped part with nothing but de-ionized water remaining on the surface.
+4. Rinse the part very thoroughly for at least 60 seconds using ONLY distilled water ensuring a fully clean and prepped part with nothing but distilled water remaining on the surface.

 5. Apply silver solution to the suface until a brilliant chrome finish is achieved.
 This finish will be extremely reflective and have all the brilliance, shine and intensity of real chrome.